irmen/prog8/docs/source/libraries.rst

 Also contains a helper function to calculate the file size of a loaded file (although that is truncated to 16 bits, 64Kb)
 Als contains routines for operating on subdirectories (chdir, mkdir, rmdir) and to relabel the disk.

+Read the `source code <https://github.com/irmen/prog8/tree/master/compiler/res/prog8lib/cx16/diskio.p8>`_ to see what's in there.
+(Note: slight variations for different compiler targets)

 string